 According to the product website, the Digital Field Trip to The Rainforest AT accommodates different learning styles and abilities, multiple intelligences, as well as visual and motor skill problems.
 A single keystroke changes the program from standard to AT mode.
 The program includes the following features:

-Full text-to-speech, audio instructions and photo descriptions guide blind students through the rainforest and its ecology.
+Full text-to-speech, audio instructions and photo descriptions guide students who are blind through the rainforest and its ecology.

 Full keyboard access to all features and functions open up the program to the blind and physically challenged.
 Every screen was reconsidered to allow users to get the most out of The Digital Field Trip to The Rainforest AT, whether they use a mouse or keyboard.

-Videos in the program all have closed-captioning to ensure that deaf students do not miss any information.
+Videos in the program all have closed-captioning to ensure that students who are deaf do not miss any information.

 Digital Frog International provides a promising practice in developing biology and ecology software that is universally designed from beginning to end.